wetadigital/physlight/docs/tex/README.md

 If you have a working setup of LaTeX, and pygments installed, you need to add these fonts:
  - Courier Prime,
- - Charmon,
+ - Charmonman,
  - Noto Sans,
- - DejaVu Sans Mono.
+ - Noto Sans Mono.

 These can all be found at https://fonts.google.com